janzuiderveld/continuous-audio-representations/README.md

 # Continuous audio representations
-PyTorch implementation for <a href="https://www.linkedin.com/in/jan-zuiderveld/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACpnYc4Beb_aC_BHJocToa2u1xbuJjtxXvc,1635463815861)/"> learning to represent audio in a distribution of continuous functions </a> using implicit neural representations a.k.a.
-INRs, see <a href="https://github.com/janzuiderveld/INR-collection">INR-collection</a> for more details on the used implicit implementations.
+Official PyTorch implementation for <a href="https://arxiv.org/abs/2111.08462"> Towards Lightweight Controllable Audio Synthesis with Conditional Implicit Neural Representations </a>, see <a href="https://github.com/janzuiderveld/INR-collection">INR-collection</a> for more details on the used implicit implementations.

-Supports training on subsets of the Speech Commands and NSYNTH datasets out of the box.
-Other datasets need customizing.
 Several implicit decoder architectures, ablations and latent embedding inference methods are implemented.

 # Quickstart